fossasia/susi_gitterbot/README.md

 # Getting Started : Gitter Susi AI Bot Installation

-Create a github or twitter account with a username having 'Susi' as its substring.
-Because this is the name that will be shown with the reply string we will get from Susi AI.
+Create a github or twitter account.
 Now you need to sign in to Gitter with a twitter or github account from [here](https://gitter.im).

 We will be using the streaming API of Gitter to deploy SUSI chat bot to Gitter.
 You can read the [documentation](https://developer.gitter.im/docs/streaming-api) and get familiar with the API.